People with HIV experience different symptoms in the early and late stages of infection.

-HIV symptoms can also be similar to those caused by other illnesses.
+HIV symptoms can be similar to those caused by other illnesses.

 An HIV test is the only way to tell for sure whether you have HIV.

-However, even if people with HIV feel healthy, HIV is still affecting their bodies.
+However, even if people with HIV feel healthy, the virus is still affecting their bodies.
 Once HIV enters the body, it infects large numbers of CD4+ cells and rapidly spreads throughout the body and into many organ systems.

 During this early period, HIV is present in large amounts in genital fluids and in blood and can be passed to others.

 Chronic HIV Infection